Siarl/sd-project-2020-VU/docs/assignment3.md

 after an action command is written to the console.
 Since the **Actions** is a realization of the interface **Interactable**, it has the functions *handleCommand(Command, Callback)* and *listHandledCommands(Game)* which handle the commands to decide what the game should do next should the player enter an action command, and which prints out the list of possible action commands in a scene respectively.
-It also has a function *getEffect(String)* which returns an object of the class *Effect*, which is preceisly what determines the effect of an action on a player.
+It also has a function *getEffect(String)* which returns an object of the class *Effect*, which is precisely what determines the effect of an action on a player.
 For example, one action could increase health points and another one decrease them.
 The
 *hasCommand(String)* function checks if the command that the player has type actually exists, and returns a boolean. \
 The **Effect** class handles the effects of each of the action.
 One of the most important aspects of the class is that is has an enumerator named *Type*, which determines the type of effect that an action has -- the attributes of the enumerator are *NAVIGATION*, *INVENTORY*, *STATS*, which determine that an action can have an effect on the